lpozo/lubepy/README.md

 (venv) $ pip install lubepy
 ```

-## Usage Example
+## Usage Examples

 Say you need to find the viscosity index of an oil.
-You have viscosity at 40ºC degrees of 104.7 cSt and a viscosity at 100ºC degrees of 13.9 cSt.
+The oil has a viscosity at 40ºC of 104.7 cSt and a viscosity at 100ºC of 13.9 cSt.
 You can do something like this:

 ```python
 from lubepy.lube.viscosity import viscosity_index